Many non-domiciled issuers may target foreign currency markets

 Eurodollar

-USD bond issued by a non-US entity outside the US
+USD bond issued by a non-US entity outside the

 Yankee